 When you launch a folder compare from the Select Files or Folders dialog:

-After choosing the Left and Right folders, click next to the Filter field.
+After choosing the 1st and 2nd folders, click next to the Filter field.

 If a file filter is currently enabled, the selected file filter is already loaded in the Filter field.